jterwilliger30/Crossplatform-Chess-Server/README.md

 - FOR _nix: 'cmake .', then make

 # Building Protobuf
 - Build assumes you have Protobuf 21.12 installed somewhere CMake can find it... while protobuf is in the externals folder, it is not currently dynamically compiled or linked.
+Doing one of the below should be enough to make CMake happy.

 - FOR WINDOWS: 'cmake .', then 'cmake --build . --config Release --target install'
 - FOR *nix: Building protobuf should just be as simple as calling 'cmake .' or 'cmake3', then 'make', then 'sudo make install'.